Code Enforcement Awareness

 Weeds and grass on private and public property within the City limits cannot be higher than 12-inches tall.
 Keeping the area clean and cut greatly reduces the risk of snakes, rodents and insects.
 Unruly grass and weeds also conceal trash, litter and debris.
 This can be a great risk for the businesses, restaurants and residents that live nearby.

-If the City gets a complaint, Hinds will go out to measure the reported weeds or grass.
-And if it is a violation, the City will send notice to the property owner, giving them some time to mow and come into compliance.
+If the City gets a complaint, Wray will measure the reported weeds or grass.
+If it is a violation, the City will send notice to the property owner, giving them some time to mow and come into compliance.

 Residents in violation of these ordinances may be fined, per day, until the violation is remedied.